mpanunto/PanunTools/docs/README_CalculateContainment.md

-# Calculate Ownership
+# Calculate Containment

-Basic tool that automates the Intersect & Dissolve process to obtain acres burned by ownership.
+Tool that calculates the containment of one or more user specified incidents

+### How does it work?

 ### User Inputs